VoxHash/DB_Storage_Manager/CONTRIBUTING.md

 - [ ] PR description is clear and detailed
 - [ ] Related issues are linked
 - [ ] DB Storage Manager's design philosophy is maintained
+- [ ] Type hints are added where appropriate
+- [ ] Error handling is comprehensive

 ## 🎯 Quick Start for New Contributors